vishnuspillai/vishnuspillai/README.md

   </b>
 </p>

-As a <b>M.Sc.
-Bioinformatics student at the University of Kerala</b>, I am passionate about unraveling the secrets of life through the synergy of computational power and biological insight.
+As a <b>Masters Bioinformatics student at the University of Kerala</b>, with another <b>Masters in Biotechnology</b> I am passionate about unraveling the secrets of life through the synergy of computational power and biological insight and bridging the gap between them.
 My academic journey is centered at the intersection of <b>Next Generation Sequencing</b> and <b>genomics</b>, where I strive to turn complex data into meaningful biological discoveries.

 - <b>🔬 Focus Areas:</b> Advanced NGS Data Analysis for biological data, genomics, DNA encoding & decoding
 - <b>🤝 Collaboration:</b> ML for biological datasets, bioinformatics pipelines.